Fit as a Mama Bear

 woman in blue pants and black sports bra holding a baby while performing a squat

 The to-do list won't end just because you need to get a workout in.
-But, one of the benefits of exercising at home is that you can schedule around the list a little bit easier.
+But, one of the benefits of exercise at home is that you can schedule around the list a little bit easier.

 Instead of forcing babe to eat at a certain time so you can get out the door to the gym, you can go with the flow a bit more: feed then hop into your workout (and then probably feed a bit more haha).
+Though learn how to exercise with a toddler at home so it's not too insane.

-5. Working Out At Home Keeps Consistent
+5. Working Out At Home Keeps Moms Consistent

 The reason most fitness goals aren't achieved isn't due to a lack of knowledge.
 Something is always better than nothing.